• Skip to main content

 python venv deactivate

 If you are just starting out learning Python you might not have a need to create a virtual environment, but as you write more code and different projects with different dependencies, you will find you are using the venv command every day!
+The best way or tool to create a virtual environment is really the one that works for you.

 I use Python for Network Automation if you like these posts and want to learn more check my other posts.